We all know that sex work is the oldest profession in the world, but have you read about the most famous sex workers of time?

 Her benefactors included members of the British Royal Family, leaders of Political Parties and intellectuals.

 Notable Clients: King Edward VII, Jesse James, Marquess of Hartington, Lord Fitzwilliams

 5. Lulu White – The Brothel Madam of New Orleans

 Lulu White was an infamous Madam in Storyville, New Orleans in the early 1900’s.
-Storyville was an infamous red-light district which flourished between 1898 and 1917.
+Storyville was an infamous red-light district that flourished between 1898 and 1917.
 Lulu was born in Alabama but told everyone she was an immigrant from the West Indies.
-She started work as a Prostitute in New Orleans before seeing an opportunity to expand, and expand BIG.
-Lulu was the epitome of the modern day entrepreneur.
+She started work as a sex worker in New Orleans before seeing an opportunity to expand, and expand BIG.
+Lulu was the epitome of the modern-day entrepreneur.
 With a few wealthy investors, she purchased her own Brothel in one of the most prominent positions in Storyville.

 Lulu was famous for her unique marketing skills of the time, to promote her bordello, she produced brochures that featured her ‘Octoroon Girls’ with a biography of each girl.
 Lulu was creating her own ‘Brand’, and the buyers ate it up!
 She was known for her love of jewellery (particularly diamonds) and was rarely seen without wearing mountains of jewels.

 Lulu was also constantly in trouble with the law, she was arrested countless times on charges ranging from disorderly conduct.
 However, she never let her law troubles get in the way of her Madam skills.

 Lulu vanished from history after 1931.
 She was the most infamous Madam of New Orleans.